We encourage faculty to participate in the development of the collections by recommending the purchase of books and audio-visual materials.

 Example: Introduction to digitized sources in Special Collections

 In Special Collections: individual appointments for students to consult with material.
 Works best if there’s a specific assignment the students are responding to, like a short presentation or writing assignment.
-Use the Special Collections appointments scheduler.
+Contact Special Collections to schedule an appointment.

 Contact your library instruction liaison or Special Collections.